defifuture/erc20-batched-meta-transactions/README.md

 ### How can relayer prevent an invalid meta tx to be relayed?

-The relayer can so some meta tx checks in advance, before sending it on-chain.
+The relayer can do some meta tx checks in advance, before sending it on-chain.

 - Check if a signature is valid
 - Check if a sender or a receiver is a null address (0x0)